-Welcome to Braunstone Town Council's website - hopefully you will enjoy your time here.
+Welcome to Braunstone Town Council's website.
 To find out more about Braunstone Town and the services provided by Braunstone Town Council, follow the links on the left hand column.
 We welcome comments from visitors and local residents.
 Please Click on 'Guestbook' in the left hand column if you choose to add your own message, or follow us on Facebook and Twitter.

 Mission Statement - We exist to ensure that local services and the environment reach the highest possible standards within the resources available for citizens, visitors and those who work in Braunstone Town; to provide a focus for civic pride; to listen, identify and respond to agreed local needs; and to help develop a strong, secure, self reliant, self confident community, free from unlawful discrimination.
 "Spectemur.
 Agendo" translates "Let us be Judged by Our Actions"

 The Town Council has published its Annual Governance Statement and Annual Accounts for the year ended 31st March 2016.